xcart/xcart-docs/_pages/devs_en/misc/how_to_create_translation_module.md

 published: true
 ---

-Translation module is an add-on that translates X-Cart store to another language.
-Most part of such module is not a code, but the list of translated labels, so we tried to ease the process for translators and all they need to do is to perform their translating job.
+Translation module is an add-on that translates an X-Cart store to another language.
+The most part of such a module is not code, but the list of translated labels, so we tried to ease the process for translators and all they need to do is to perform their translating job.
 After that you can run a special script that will wrap up their translation into the module.

 This article describes the whole process of creating translation module.

 {% toc Table of Contents %}

-## Getting CSV file
+## Getting a CSV file

-We assume that you already have X-Cart 5 installation.
-You can get the complete list of labels for translation by clicking **CSV icon** in the **Store setup** > **Translations** section in your admin area.
+We assume that you already have an X-Cart 5 installation.
+You can get the complete list of labels for translation by clicking the **CSV icon** in the **Store setup** > **Translations** section in your X-Cart store Admin area.

 ![languages-in-admin.png]({{site.baseurl}}/attachments/ref_haeJE8rQ/languages-in-admin.png)